civicrm/civicrm-infra/demo.md

 Demo sites are rebuilt nightly.
 The rebuilds are triggered via https://test.civicrm.org/view/Sites/job/demo.civicrm.org/.

-## Ad hoc rebuild of a demo site (useful when it has been trashed too much and you can wait up to 24 hours).
+## Ad hoc rebuild of a demo site

+Useful when it has been trashed too much and you can wait up to 24 hours.

 * navigate to https://test.civicrm.org/view/Sites/job/demo.civicrm.org/ and
 * choose “Build with Parameters” and check/uncheck the target sites.